SamBuckberry/sambuckberry.github.io/index.md

 5(2):266-273

 ### Select presentations
+- Expanding the Boundaries of Epigenetic Analysis; 13 September 2024. *Baker Heart and Diabetes Institute, Melbourne* **Invited presentation**

+- Unlocking the power of epigenetics. *Combined Biological Sciences Meeting WA* 30 August 2024. **Invited presentation**.

-- **Invited pannelist - AusBioTech 2022** Extract maximum value from your data with high-performance computing.
+- **Invited panellist - AusBioTech 2022** Extract maximum value from your data with high-performance computing.

 - Overcoming the epigenetic barriers to cellular reprogramming. *South